Todd Amiet is the director of buildings and grounds for the 8,400-student South Brunswick School District in New Jersey.

 Facilities managers can meet with principals before beginning back-to-school preparations to present any concerns that teachers and administrators may have voiced during previous quarters.
 In the South Brunswick School District, and in many districts throughout the country, having that input is vital in identifying the needs of all district-owned property to accommodate the return of thousands of students and staff members.

 Facilities managers should also meet with their business administrator to review the costs associated with concerns raised at the start of a new fiscal year in conjunction with the new academic year.
 By preparing well in advance and tracking the district’s needs, facilities managers can set themselves up to achieve any repairs, improvements or general maintenance within the scope of the district’s budget.

 While students and teachers are missing from their classrooms during the summer, those off months for educators are among the busiest of the year for facilities management teams.
 Maintenance personnel can access buildings and spaces that, during class times, are not available for repair, remodel or maintenance.

 Facilities managers should conduct a full assessment of major and minor construction projects and develop timelines for completion that account for the return of students to their classrooms.
 This includes scheduling large projects during the summer and the scheduling of smaller projects throughout breaks during the school year or on second shift to avoid any disruption to staff and students.

 Our district organizes its various maintenance projects through a centralized calendar system within our facilities management platform, Facilitron.
-The system gives us bird’s-eye view of any ongoing construction projects and schedule any building upkeep around the spaces that are used for summer camps, community use, rentals and classes across the various buildings in our school district.
+The system gives us a bird’s-eye view of any ongoing construction projects and schedule any building upkeep around the spaces that are used for summer camps, community use, rentals, and classes across the various buildings in our school district.
 Having that comprehensive view of ongoing projects and activities allows us to avoid disrupting those busy back-to-school activities that can vary between schools throughout the district, while still accomplishing our maintenance goals.